-Before the strike the NUM newspaper had its own Page 3 [3], afterwards while sexism was not of course eradicated, it would have been unthinkable for Page 3 to continue.
-More women went on to further education, some relationships broke up $\hat{a} \in \mathbb{C}$ and perhaps others changed.
+Before the strike the NUM newspaper had its own Page 3, afterwards while sexism was not of course eradicated, it would have been unthinkable for Page 3 to continue.
+More women went on to further education, some relationships broke up â€" and perhaps others changed.
 Some women from mining communities continued their political involvement.

 The Women against Pit Closure model also had an impact on later industrial struggles.
-Now the old assumption that women didn't support industrial action had been so strongly challenged we saw other women's support groups develop such as Women on the Waterfront who organised in support of the Liverpool Dockers in 1995
+Now the old assumption that women didn't support industrial action had been so strongly challenged and as one of Peake's characters reminds us †We were the reason the strike lasted as long as it did', we saw other women's support groups develop such as Women on the Waterfront who organised in support of the Liverpool Dockers in 1995

 Major shifts in people's ideas and ways of doing things are of course not unique to women's struggle but indicative of the way consciousness changes more rapidly in periods of huge social ferment and less when this isn't the case.
-But it would be good to know more about what happened to both individual women and the communities they came from..
+But it would be good to know more about what happened to both individual women and the communities they came from.